kali-linex/linex/Documentation/livepatch/module-elf-format.rst

 ================================

-A livepatch module manages its own ELF relocation sections to apply relocations to modules as well as to the kernel (vmlinux) at the appropriate time.
+A livepatch module manages its own ELF relocation sections to apply relocations to modules as well as to the kernel (vmlinex) at the appropriate time.
 For example, if a patch module patches a driver that is not currently loaded, livepatch will apply the corresponding livepatch relocation section(s) to the driver once it loads.

-Each "object" (e.g. vmlinux, or a module) within a patch module may have multiple livepatch relocation sections associated with it (e.g. patches to multiple functions within the same object).
+Each "object" (e.g. vmlinex, or a module) within a patch module may have multiple livepatch relocation sections associated with it (e.g. patches to multiple functions within the same object).
 There is a 1-1 correspondence between a livepatch relocation section and the target section (usually the